Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Application

 \subsection{Data Description}

-We work with two datasets for the main estimation: corn yield from the USDA's Survey of Agriculture, and weather records from \citet{abatzoglou2013development}.
-To form projections about the impacts under climate change, we use data about projected future impacts across the U.S. that are generously shared by Burke and Emerick.

-For corn yields, we use county-level reports from the USDA Survey of Agriculture, supplemented with additional data generously provided by \citet{Burke2016}.
-We use the metric bushels per acre, and focus on U.S. counties east of the 100\mydegree West meridian.
-This region is commonly used in studies of U.S. agriculture because the region west of this meridian relies on heavily subsidized irrigation.
-In our sample period, over 90\% of corn in the U.S. was grown in this region.
-This dataset also includes the planted area of corn per county in each year.
+We draw on county-level agricultural reports from the USDA Survey of Agriculture, combined with weather data from the GridMET dataset \citep{abatzoglou2013development}.
+Our sample closely follows \citet{Burke2016}, focusing on U.S. counties east of the 100\mydegree West meridian,\footnote{This region is commonly studied in U.S. agriculture due to the heavy reliance on subsidized irrigation west of this meridian.} but differs in two respects.
+First, we extend the coverage to 1980–2019.
+Second, we restrict to a balanced panel, maintaining the same set of counties throughout the analysis.
+Using this dataset, we replicate the linear specification of \citet{Burke2016} and recover results closely aligned with their findings.

-For weather observations, we use the GridMET weather dataset from \citet{abatzoglou2013development}.
-This dataset contains a rich set of daily weather variables since 1979 at high spatial resolution (4 km) across the United States.
-In our main results we follow \citet{Schlenker2009} and include only precipitation, beneficial heat exposure, and damaging heat exposure.
-In Appendix \ref{section:new_weather_vars}, we include additional results with the dataset's 9 raw variables\footnote{GridMET also includes several derived variables, such as Energy Release Component, for specific ecological applications.}: specific humidity, precipitation, minimum relative humidity, maximum relative humidity, surface downwelling shortwave flux in air (a measure of solar radiation), minimum air temperature, maximum air temperature, wind speed, and wind direction.
-We generate a county-level daily dataset by taking the average of daily weather from all grid observations within each U.S. county.

-To construct a dataset we can use to study the affects of weather on annual crop yields, we aggregate daily weather observations up to the March-August growing season.
-We take averages of the variables specific humidity, minimum relative humidity, maximum relative humidity, surface downwelling shortwave flux in air (a measure of solar radiation), wind speed, and wind direction.
-We take the sum of precipitation.
-We then construct the variables beneficial and damaging heat exposure, total growing season heat exposure below and above (respectively) 29 \mydegree C. This gives us a county-level dataset with rich weather variation for our empirical application.